 December 18th, 2009:

-Remember that Adam forced his way into Sandy Hook shortly before 2012’s gingerbread house event, which is why a number of parents (including Christopher Manfredonia, who was briefly detained after attempting to locate his daughter) were already on the premises.
-A number of deniers have since attempted to cast suspicion on the activity, but this is proof that they’ve been doing it for years.
+Remember that Adam forced his way into Sandy Hook shortly before the 2012 gingerbread house event, which is why several parents (including Christopher Manfredonia, who was briefly detained while trying to locate his daughter) were already on the premises.
+Many deniers have since tried to cast suspicion on the activity, but this serves as proof that they’ve been doing it for years.

 December 22nd, 2009: